AndrewDMorgan/Another-Custom-ISA/README.md

     Ldi rda        ; invalid (would be parsed as an instruction) Ldi register   ; invalid (would be parsed as an instruction, and would crash due to an invalid register name) ; Tokens are broken up purely by spaces, unlike in many programming languages where most symbols, like +, -, etc. also break up tokens

+; in simple words, the parser skips non-valid operation keywords (only looking at the first word/token of the line)
 ```